alexmy21/SGS/README.md

         return Entity{P}(hll_res; grad=grad_res, op=op_result)
     end

-This enhanced version of the advanced function enables us to discern trends by analyzing the dynamics of changes within added, retained, and deleted subsets.
+This enhanced version of the advance function enables us to discern trends by analyzing the dynamics of changes within added, retained, and deleted subsets.
 This accumulated insight allows us to forecast the future state of any given Entity instance.
 By implementing this function across all Entity instances within the neural network, we can anticipate alterations throughout the entire system.
 Specifically for the SGS, this capability means that we can successfully regenerate the SGS.

     """
         This version of advance operation generates new unknown set from the current set